Children of a King - Mighty Change

 As they were going about rebelling against God, behold, the angel of the Lord appeared unto them; and he descended as it were in a cloud; and he spake as it were with a voice of thunder, which caused the earth to shake upon which they stood; and so great was their astonishment, that they fell to the earth, and understood not the words which he spake unto them.
 Mosiah 27:11-12

-God sent an angel to wake these men of privilege up from their dark slumber of self-importance to see the destruction of the works they did to His people.
+God sent an angel to wake these men of privilege up from their dark slumber of self-importance to see the work destruction they did to His people.
 Alma was the subject of the angel's conversation, but the message was equally important for them all to hear.

 "And now behold," said the angel, "can ye dispute the power of God?
 For behold, doth not my voice shake the earth?
 And can ye not also behold me before you?
 And I am sent from God."
 Mosiah 27:15